Your Ad Here

 Oddly, the 1907 G. W. Bromley map reflects only a single structure between to the piers and just south of the float bridge.
 I noticed that the bulkhead at this point protrudes out into the water as if the float bridge was still in place.

-(Unfortunately, it is not denote which pier has been built, and the maps above show two piers both before
+(Unfortunately, it does not denote which pier has been built, and the maps above show two piers both before and after this date.)

 By the 1916 Belcher Hyde Map seen above right, all trackage from this facility has now been removed, the float bridge removed (and the bulkhead now indented towards River Street) and an adjoined structure (also shown as iron as covered) is shown directly in front of (east) where the float bridge was located.